Home » Car Insurance » Import Car Insurance

 Types

-Once it’s established that your import car complies with UK regulations, you can insure it as you would any standard car here under the same broad insurance categories:
+Once it’s established that your imported car complies with UK regulations, you can insure it as you would any standard car here under the same broad insurance categories:

 Third-Party Fire & Theft – Covers legal and compensation costs, as well as repairs to other driver’s vehicles (but not your own).
-Will also pay out if your car goes on fire or is stolen.
+It will also pay out if your car goes on fire or is stolen.

 Fully Comprehensive – The most thorough form of car insurance, this covers you in the event your car requires repairs or even needs to be replaced, as well as damage to other vehicles and their drivers and/or passengers.
 It also pays out for court costs and compensation.